VEuPathDB/conifer/Util/lib/conifer/docs/DevelopersGuide.md

 default values at a high level and then optionally override them a lower, more specific level.

-### Gestalt stands on the shoulders of giants
+### Conifer stands on the shoulders of giants

-The Gestalt system is built using the Ansible framework which provides the core 'engine' driving the variable and template management.
-You do not need to be an Ansible expert but being familiar with its basic tenets will be helpful in understanding and troubleshooting Gestalt.
+The Conifer system is built using the Ansible framework which provides the core 'engine' driving the variable and template management.
+You do not need to be an Ansible expert but being familiar with its basic tenets will be helpful in understanding and troubleshooting Conifer.

 Very briefly, Ansible executes a series of tasks defined in a playbook and uses [Jinja2](http://jinja.pocoo.org/) as the templating language.
 Tasks and template outputs are influenced by variable values input to the system.

-Ansible and Jinja2 are highly extensible and Gestalt leverages that with custom plugins and filters.
-See Ansible and Jinja2 documentation for details and Gestalt subdirectories `action_plugins`, `filter_plugins`, `library`  and `lookup_plugins` for use cases.
+Ansible and Jinja2 are highly extensible and Conifer leverages that with custom plugins and filters.
+See Ansible and Jinja2 documentation for details and Conifer subdirectories `action_plugins`, `filter_plugins`, `library`  and `lookup_plugins` for use cases.

 ### Meet the files

-Gestalt is installed to `$GUS_HOME/lib/gestalt` and has a directory structure something like the following example based on one of EBRC's websites.
+Conifer is installed to `$GUS_HOME/lib/conifer` and has a directory structure something like the following example based on one of EBRC's websites.

-    $GUS_HOME/lib/gestalt/
+    $GUS_HOME/lib/conifer/
-                          gestalt.cfg
+                          conifer.cfg
                           playbook.yml
                           roles/
-                                gestalt/
+                                conifer/
                                         filter_plugins/
                                         action_plugins/
                                         lookup_plugins/